goblinfactory/generator-gf/README.md

  * Yeoman can be too opinionated at times but is easily convinced not to be.
  * Feel free to [learn more about Yeoman](http://yeoman.io/).

+## Special thanks

+Special thanks to (Pascal Hartig)(https://github.com/passy) for writing the [generator-generator](https://github.com/yeoman/generator-generator) that I used to kick start this generator project.
+Gosh, Pascal is a serious open source addict, 1500 contributions in the last year #Kudos and of course #quitejealous ;-D

 ## License

 MIT © [Alan Hemmings](https://about.me/alanhemmings)